zipvilization/Zipvilization/status/index.md

 No definitive private-server architecture has been selected.

-More importantly, Zipvilization does not require that infrastructure in order to be born.
+More importantly, Zipvilization does not require the maximum implementation of SolumTools, SolumWorld or SolumView in order to be born.

-Genesis can occur through the deployment and activation of the fundamental on-chain system.
+Genesis can occur through deployment and activation of the fundamental on-chain system.

-SolumWorld, SolumTools and SolumView are layers of canonical interpretation, observation, analysis and representation built around that underlying state.
+The blockchain can record official state and history independently of the graphical and observational infrastructure built around it.

+SolumTools translates that state.

+SolumWorld can represent it at world scale.

+SolumView can eventually expose it at increasingly detailed territorial scale.

+If one of those interfaces is temporarily unavailable, the underlying blockchain history does not cease to exist.

 > **Zipvilization can emerge from Genesis alone.**

-Infrastructure can improve how deeply we observe, interpret and experience it.
+Infrastructure determines how deeply and effectively we can translate, observe and experience that world.

-Infrastructure does not create its underlying history.
+It does not create the underlying history.

 ---